shunjikonishi/github-hook/README.md

 - Set assignee to mentioned user.

 ### LGTMAction
-if the pullrequest comment has the word 'LGTM', do followings.
+If the pullrequest comment has the word 'LGTM', do followings.

 - Remove a label 'Review me!'.
 - Add a label 'Ship it!'.
 - Set assignee to pullrequest opener.

-### License
+## License
 MIT